BananoCoin/banano-cam/README.md

 this project is a no-sound camera, where any user can tip any other user.

-# to begin, create a config.json file like this:
+# add the following config file before you start:

+  ./config.json

     {
       "cookieSecret": "<your secret here>",